fairtracks/fairtracks.net/content/markdown/standards/standards-03-gtrack.md

 In addition to this versatility, GTrack also introduced several conceptual advantages to most existing file format that aims to future-proof GTrack parsers:

-**Custom columns:** GTrack allows the addition of any number of custom columns, in any order, as defined by a _column specification line_.
+**Custom headers:** The reserved GTrack headers are used to describe the particular configuration of a GTrack file, and can as such be used by analysis tools to easily validate whether the input data files are formatted as required.
+In addition, GTrack allows for the addition of any number of custom headers, in any order.

-**Custom headers:** GTrack allows for the addition of any number of custom headers, in (almost) any order.
+**Custom data columns:** GTrack allows the addition of any number of custom columns, in any order, as defined by a _column specification line_.

 **Bounding regions:** As one of few file formats, GTrack allows the specification of the regions of the reference genome where the track is defined.
 This is important for analysis, as there is a big